ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 (TODO: Your README)

 Include lab questions, screenshots, analysis, etc. (Remember, this is public, so don't put anything here you don't want to share with the world.)
+## Setting Up Terminal

+While I was using Windows Operating system, I prefer to use WindowsPowershell simply because of the ease of access.